 The Brown Bag Food Project makes sure that every person is treated with dignity and respect.

 The Brown Bag Food Project is a local non-profit that seeks to address issues of food insecurity in Wood County, Ohio.

 Our organization provides individuals with a 5-7 day supply of food and vital hygienic items, as well as pet food and supplies, to help meet their immediate needs, along with a resource guide to connect people to additional community resources for long-term support.
-At the moment, we can provide a distribution once every 6 months.
+We can provide a distribution/supply once every 2 months.

 Our focus is to bridge the gap that many fall into from a lack of available resources and for those that do not qualify for any form of assistance.
 Out of the 13% of food insecure individuals in Wood County, 48% of those do not qualify for any outside help.
 These are the community members that need everyone to reach out and lend a hand.

 Food insecurity is being unsure where or when you will get your next meal.
 Food insecurity occurs when a person cuts portion sizes or ignores hunger cues in order to afford to buy food for future meals.
 A lack of money and a lack of nutritionally adequate, safe foods impact a person’s ability to exist in a secure food environment.
 Food insecurity and a lack of assistance can affect anyone that is living paycheck to paycheck.
 Unfortunately, there is often embarrassment and a perceived stigma attached to seeking assistance.
 Many people are excluded from receiving assistance based upon their earnings.

 Food insecurity is a serious problem that affects the entire community.
 A person that is lacking proper and basic nutrition is often more susceptible to illness and low concentration, and suffers from adverse family and/or social interactions, while children often show delays in academic performance and social interactions, as well as increased behavior problems.
 These are issues that are seen all around us, in our own community.